BehindTheMusicTree/audiometa/audiometa/CONTRIBUTING.md

 **3. Code Cleanup**

 - ✅ Remove all debug print statements (`print()`, `pdb`, etc.)
+- ✅ Remove all `assert` statements from production code (assert statements are allowed in test code)
 - ✅ Remove commented-out code
 - ✅ Remove temporary files and test artifacts
 - ✅ No hardcoded credentials, API keys, or secrets